Ramesses II

 Statue of Ramesses II, ‘the Younger Memnon’

 Architecturally, Ramesses II also invested in practical constructions.
-He built or improved fortresses and water wells along Egypt’s frontiers (the “Ways of Horus” in Sinai had forts every day’s march, maintained from his father’s time).
+He built or improved fortresses and water wells along Egypt’s frontiers (the “Ways of Horus” in Sinai had forts spaced a day’s march apart, maintained since his father’s time).

-He may have dug canals to facilitate transport of obelisks and stones.
+He may have dug canals to facilitate the transport of obelisks and stones.
 For instance, some credit him with a canal connecting the Nile to the Red Sea, though evidence is scant.
 Within cities, he renovated royal residences.
-For example, at Thebes he upgraded the old Malkata palace area and at Memphis he built a new palace next to Ptah’s Temple.
+At Thebes, he upgraded the old Malkata palace area; at Memphis, he built a new palace next to Ptah’s Temple.
 All these works employed advanced engineering for the era, including drag sledges for moving colossal statues and ramps for raising them.

-On top of this, he constructed a massive city in Northern Egypt named Pi-Ramesses, hoping to shift the focus of civilization north to buttress the expansion of the state.
+On top of this, he constructed a massive city in northern Egypt named Pi-Ramesses, hoping to shift the focus of civilization northward to support the expansion of the state.

 REFORMS OF THE STATE

 International trade and tribute significantly enriched Egypt during Ramesses II’s reign.
-His military campaigns in Canaan and Nubia initially brought in plunder and tribute – from Canaanite cities he reconquered, he would receive shipments of silver, copper, livestock, and laborers; from Nubia came gold, ivory, ebony, animal skins, and captives.
-After establishing dominance, Ramesses maintained vassal treaties that obligated Syrian city-states to send annual tribute, effectively funneling wealth to Egypt without continuous warfare.
+His military campaigns in Canaan and Nubia initially brought in plunder and tribute.
+From the Canaanite cities he reconquered, he received shipments of silver, copper, livestock, and laborers; from Nubia came gold, ivory, ebony, animal skins, and captives.
+After establishing dominance, Ramesses maintained vassal treaties that obligated Syrian city-states to send annual tribute, effectively funneling wealth into Egypt without requiring constant warfare.

-Egypt’s agriculture, the backbone of the economy, flourished under his stable administration.
-The Nile’s annual floods were harnessed by maintaining irrigation works and perhaps digging new canals.
-In years of good inundation, Egypt produced grain surpluses large enough that large portions could be stored in royal granaries.
-These surpluses not only fed Ramesses’ massive workforce (which built his monuments) yet also allowed generous distribution when needed.
+Egypt’s agriculture—the backbone of its economy—flourished under his stable administration.
+The Nile’s annual floods were harnessed by maintaining irrigation works and possibly digging new canals.
+In years of good inundation, Egypt produced grain surpluses large enough to be stored in royal granaries.
+These surpluses not only fed Ramesses’s massive workforce (which built his monuments) but also allowed for generous distribution when needed.

-The peace treaty with the Hittites further expanded Egypt’s trade horizon.
-With the end of hostilities, caravans traveled freely between the Nile and Anatolia.
-Egyptian wheat, flax, and manufactured goods (papyrus, linen, glassware) could be exchanged for Hittite silver, Anatolian copper, and perhaps horses.
-There is evidence that Egyptian grain was sent to Hatti during a famine in the Hittite lands shortly after the treaty, indicating large-scale export capacity
+The peace treaty with the Hittites further expanded Egypt’s trade horizons.
+With hostilities ended, caravans traveled freely between the Nile and Anatolia.
+Egyptian wheat, flax, and manufactured goods (papyrus, linen, glassware) could be exchanged for Hittite silver, Anatolian copper, and possibly horses.
+There is evidence that Egyptian grain was sent to Hatti during a famine in Hittite lands shortly after the treaty, indicating large-scale export capacity.

-Ramesses left much of the administration of Egypt to his sons such as Amun-her-khepeshef and Merneptah, who essentially ruled as co-regents.
-This collaborative approach to rulership aided him greatly in his various military successes.
-Although Ramesses outlasted most of his sons, his policy ensured a safe transition to power for Merneptah, being the first royal-born hereditary Pharaoh since Tutankhamun.
+Ramesses left much of Egypt’s administration to his sons, such as Amun-her-khepeshef and Merneptah, who essentially ruled as co-regents.
+This collaborative approach to rulership aided him greatly in his military efforts.
+Although Ramesses outlived most of his sons, his policies ensured a smooth transition of power to Merneptah, making him the first royal-born hereditary Pharaoh since Tutankhamun.

 RELIGIOUS POLICY

 His reign was characterized by a fervent commitment to traditional Egyptian religion, combined with shrewd management of religious institutions.
-He positioned himself as a restorer and champion of the orthodox Gods such Amun, Ra, and Ptah to cast off the direness of the Amarna Period.
-To that end, Ramesses himself became a High Priest of Ptah, initiated in major mysteries.
+He positioned himself as a restorer and champion of the orthodox Gods such as Amun, Ra, and Ptah, to cast off the shadow of the Amarna Period.
+To that end, Ramesses himself became a High Priest of Ptah, initiated into major mysteries.

-Yet he also impressed his own divine status.
-He did not institute radical theological changes.
-Rather, his reforms constituted expanding state cults, building temples, and balancing the power of priesthoods to ensure the Dual Crown’s supremacy in spiritual matters.
+Yet he also impressed upon Egypt his own divine status.
+He did not institute radical theological changes; rather, his reforms involved expanding state cults, building temples, and balancing the power of priesthoods to ensure the Dual Crown’s supremacy in spiritual matters.

-One of Ramesses II’s earliest religious acts as pharaoh was asserting control over the influential Amun priesthood.
-As mentioned, he appointed Nebwenenef as High Priest of Amun at Thebes immediately after taking power.
-It is known that several of Ramesses sons also served as the High Priest of Amun, showing that his sons were given serious religious instruction.
+One of Ramesses II’s earliest religious acts as Pharaoh was asserting control over the influential Amun priesthood.
+As mentioned, he appointed Nebwenenef as High Priest of Amun at Thebes immediately upon taking power.
+Several of Ramesses’s sons also served as High Priests of Amun, showing that they received serious religious instruction.

-The start of his reign he traveled to Thebes for the Opet Festival, joining the processions as Amun’s statue was carried from Karnak to Luxor.
+At the start of his reign, he traveled to Thebes for the Opet Festival, joining the processions as Amun’s statue was carried from Karnak to Luxor.
 His presence at such rites underscored the idea that the Pharaoh was the Gods’ chief servant on Earth.
-It visually affirmed harmony between the throne and the priesthood, which was important to reestablish the idea of Egypt as a divine civilization under the eyes of Amun.
+It visually affirmed harmony between the throne and the priesthood—important to reestablish the concept of Egypt as a divine civilization under Amun’s gaze.

 One particular God who received much attention from Ramesses was Set.
-This was not to balance out the political influence of the Amun priesthood as modern historians assume.
+This was not, as some modern historians assume, to balance out the political influence of the Amun priesthood.
 Firstly, Set was the patron of his family, being the namesake of his father.
-Secondly, he used the imagery of Set symbolically to shift Egypt away from ignorance and darkness, creating a restitution process.
-The borders of the state were also ruled by this God and Ramesses utilized his imagery to bring the urgency of foreign threats to mind.
+Secondly, Ramesses used Set’s imagery symbolically to move Egypt away from ignorance and darkness, initiating a process of restitution.
+The borders of the state were also ruled by this God, and Ramesses utilized his symbolism to emphasize the urgency of foreign threats.

-He is recorded as “Favoring the God Amun above all other divinities” by Year 28 of his reign, which is evidenced by inscriptions from Deir el-Medina where workers praised the king’s devotion to Amun.
-Even after promoting a variety of cults, Ramesses reaffirmed Amun’s primacy as king of the Gods.
+He is recorded as “favoring the God Amun above all other divinities” by Year 28 of his reign, as evidenced by inscriptions from Deir el-Medina, where workers praised the king’s devotion to Amun.
+Even after promoting a variety of cults, Ramesses reaffirmed Amun’s primacy as King of the Gods.

 The impact of Ramesses II’s religious policies was a flowering of traditional Egyptian religion and monumental worship.
-By the end of his reign, Egypt was filled with new or refurbished temples where daily rituals to the Gods were carried out without interruption.
-This recommitment to the Gods helped erase the last vestiges of the Amarna period’s communist policy.
+By the end of his reign, Egypt was filled with new or restored temples, where daily rituals to the Gods were carried out without interruption.
+This recommitment helped erase the last vestiges of the Amarna Period’s communist policies.

 Statue of Ramesses II, ‘the Younger Memnon’